President & Chief Executive Officer

 Prior to Clustrix, Mike ran the top sales division of large-scale cloud computing company Platform Computing, later acquired by IBM.
 He also led global sales of ParAccel, and helped with a successful turnaround of PostX Corporation, prior to its acquisition by Cisco.
 Azevedo held several leadership positions at VERITAS Software, where he was involved in strategic M&A and business process re-engineering, eventually becoming head of the F100 sales team.

-Mike holds a Bachelor of Science degree in business administration/management from Chico State University.
+Mike holds a Bachelor of Science degree in business administration and management from Chico State University.

 John is a co-founder and managing partner of HighBar Partners.
 Before HighBar, John was with W Capital Partners joining as the firm’s first employee in 2003.
 During his time at W Capital, John acquired direct investments in the secondary market from corporations, financial institutions and general partnerships while also focusing on structured and special situations investing.
 Before W Capital, John worked in operations as director of corporate development at Zeborg, where he focused on financial operations and corporate strategy.
 He was also director of investments at ISL Management, a venture capital firm funded by JP Morgan dedicated to early-stage financial services and software investing.
 John worked as an investment banker with JP Morgan Chase and Robertson Stephens, where he worked on complex leveraged finance, and merger and acquisition transactions across sectors including technology, financial and healthcare services, and industrials.
 He holds a BS degree in economics from the University of Chicago and an MBA with honors from Columbia Business School.